caudaz/robotND1-proj4/README.md

 images are represented and with appropriate amounts.
 The basic idea was to collect 4 types of images all over the Unity “world”:

--images following target (sometimes zig-zag to get different angles of target)
+* images following target (sometimes zig-zag to get different angles of target)

--images of non-target people
+* images of non-target people

--images of target inside groups of many non-target people
+* images of target inside groups of many non-target people

--images w/out target or non-target people
+* images w/out target or non-target people

 ## FCN ##